Max Kless

 Now we can say the quiet part: today’s incentives are tuned for short-term engagement.
 Endless scroll and algorithmic novelty are very good at that job.

-The counterargument is not “be ethical.”
+The counterargument isn’t “be ethical.”
 The counterargument is practical.

 A product that leaves people vaguely unsatisfied will eventually need bigger and bigger stimulation to keep them around.
 That’s an expensive road.
 It corrodes trust.
 It invites regulation.

-That shift toward what we might call human incentives (orientation, agency, structure) is not charity.
+That shift toward what we might call human incentives (orientation, agency, structure) isn’t charity.
 It’s a durability strategy.
 And it doesn’t require clumsy intermissions or modal pop-ups.

 It requires designing feeds like environments instead of firehoses.